Lee Seung-woo

-Lee Seung-woo (Korean: 이승우; born 6 January 1998) is a South Korean footballer who plays as a left winger for Suwon FC.
+Lee Seung-woo (Korean: 이승우; born 6 January 1998) is a South Korean footballer who plays as a left winger for Jeonbuk Hyundai Motors and the South Korea national team.

 Early life

-At age of 12, Lee caught the attention of FC Barcelona after he finished as the top scorer in the 2010 Danone Nations Cup, one of the most prestigious youth football tournaments.
+Aged 12, Lee caught the attention of FC Barcelona after he finished as the top scorer in the 2010 Danone Nations Cup, one of the most prestigious youth football tournaments.
 He joined Barcelona's youth academy, La Masia, and scored 39 goals in 29 appearances during his first season.
 He was also named the best player in four youth tournaments: Torneo Canillas, Memorial Gaetano Scirea, Trofeo San Bonifacio, and Gabala Cup.
 He was nicknamed the "Korean Messi" after showing his talent.

 However, he was banned from playing in the regular season for three years until his 18th birthday by transfer regulations of FIFA.
 On 13 March 2016, he made his senior debut for the B team.

 Club career

-Verona
+Hellas Verona

-On 31 August 2017, Lee joined Italian club Hellas Verona on a four-year deal, for a fee of €1.5 million.
+On 31 August 2017, Lee joined Serie A club Hellas Verona on a four-year deal, for a fee of €1.5 million.
 Barcelona retained the option to repurchase him until 2019 for an undisclosed fee.

 On 24 September, he made his Serie A debut for Verona in the second half of the game against Lazio.
 On 6 May 2018, he scored his first Serie A goal in an away match against Milan, but his team lost 4–1.

 Verona was relegated to the Serie B by finishing the league in 19th place.
 He scored one goal and provided two assists during 27 appearances in the 2018–19 Serie B. Verona was promoted to the Serie A by winning the promotion play-offs, but he was excluded from Verona's plan for the next season.